rianvdm/my-music-next/README.md

 ## Nerdy details

 The site uses APIs from Last.fm, Spotify, OpenAI, and Perplexity to get album and artist data, and generate some interesting facts about it all.
-It is built on [Cloudflare](https://cloudflare.com/) products, including [Pages](https://pages.cloudflare.com/), [Workers](https://workers.cloudflare.com/), and [Workers KV](https://www.cloudflare.com/developer-platform/workers-kv/).
+It is built on [Cloudflare](https://cloudflare.com/) products, including [Pages](https://pages.cloudflare.com/), [Workers](https://workers.cloudflare.com/), [Workers AI](https://ai.cloudflare.com/), and [Workers KV](https://www.cloudflare.com/developer-platform/workers-kv/).
 It's a wonderful set of tools to work with—and I'm not just saying that because [I work there](https://elezea.com/portfolio/).

 If you want to chat about this project, feel free to [reach out](https://elezea.com/contact/)!
 And if you spot any bugs (there are lots!) or have any ideas for things to add, please [submit an issue on GitHub](https://github.com/rianvdm/my-music-next/issues).